Colobopsis anderseni: Colony size

+Diet

-DietColobopsis anderseni are rarely seen foraging which has led scientists to believe that these ants rely on another food source.
+Colobopsis anderseni are rarely seen foraging which has led scientists to believe that these ants rely on another food source.
 Due to the high numbers of coccids, their main food source is most likely honeydew.
 Very little is known about the dispersion of coccids to new chambers.
 It seems unlikely that the new queens transport coccids during nuptial flights, because no coccids are ever found in chambers less than 6 weeks old.